-COVID-19, the disease caused by the novel coronavirus spreading throughout the world in 2020, has impacted the worldwide society and economy in numerous ways.
-Here, we highlight several effects that COVID-19 has had or is expected to have on the timing of Accounting Standards Codification (ASC) 606 implementation and on several steps of the revenue recognition model.
+COVID-19, the disease caused by the novel coronavirus, has impacted society and the economy in numerous ways.
+This article highlights several ways COVID-19 has affected or is expected to affect the timing of Accounting Standards Codification (ASC) 606 implementation and several steps of the revenue recognition model.

 On June 3, 2020, the Financial Accounting Standards Board (FASB) issued an Accounting Standards Update (ASU 2020-05).
 The purpose of this update is to delay the implementation of ASC 606 by one year for “All other entities that have not yet issued financial statements or made financial statements available for issuance as of June 3, 2020” (ASC 606-10-65-1).
 This ASU gives these entities the option to defer adoption of ASC 606 to annual reporting periods beginning after December 15, 2019 and interim reporting periods within annual reporting periods beginning after December 15, 2020.
 Entities can still elect to adopt ASC 606 for annual reporting periods beginning after December 15, 2018 and interim reporting periods within annual reporting periods beginning after December 15, 2019.
 The adoption date deferral was initially proposed because stakeholders had unresolved questions regarding how to account for initial franchise fees under ASC 606.